Medicare Coverage Helpline Scam

 Last but not least, since we are here to provide you the best information when it comes to legitimate services, you can look for safe Medicare plans during open enrollment by clicking the link.

-Make your family and friends aware of the Medical Benefits scam by sharing it on social media using the buttons provided.
-You can also officially report the scammers to the Federal Trade Commission using the link below:
+Make your family and friends aware of the Medicare Coverage Helpline scam by sharing this article on social media using the buttons provided.
+You can also officially report the scammers to the FTC (Federal Trade Commission) using the link below: